Winter Moods: Biography

-Winter Moods celebrated their silver anniversary in 2010 with the launch of a new album, ‘Argento’ and with a major concert which took place on The Granaries in Floriana on the 30th of July.
+Winter Moods launched a new album ‘Argento’ in 2010 and with a major concert which took place on The Granaries in Floriana on the 30th of July.

-Winter Moods etched their name in Maltese music history by performing in front of the largest ever Maltese crowd to attend a paying concert.
-On 9 July 2008, the band performed in front of over 7500 people in what has been termed as the best local concert of all time.
+On 9 July 2008, the band performed in front of over 7500 people, the largest ever Maltese crowd to attend a paying concert.

 On 30 July 2010, Winter Moods managed to break their own record when they performed in front of the biggest ever crowd to attend a concert by a Maltese band.
 Over 10,000 fans were in attendance for this record breaking event at The Granaries in Floriana.

-Through their career, Winter Moods had to opportunity to meet and perform with some of their idols, namely Bryan Adams, Elton John, Roger Hodgson (ex-Supertramp), Bob Geldof, Fish (ex-Marillion), Antonello Venditti, Deep Purple and the SAS Band.
-The SAS Band was made up of Spike Edney (ex-Queen keyboardist), Paul Young, Fish and Chris Thompson, with whom Ivan also sang ‘Crazy Little Thing Called Love’.

 Winter Moods also performed alongside Maroon 5, Enrique Iglesias and Akon in the Isle of MTV Malta Special.
 In 2007 the band supported the CiaO’Scia concert held in Malta featuring Claudio Baglioni, Gianni Morandi and Riccardo Cocciante.
 Baglioni sang Winter Moods’ ‘Marigold’ together with the band.

 Winter Moods performed at number of music festivals in Europe.
 In June 2000, the band performed at the Belfort Rock Festival in France, in September 2002 Winter Moods participated at the National Youth Rock Festival in Cyprus.
 In July 2003 Winter Moods were invited to perform at the Hard Rock Café in Rome.
 In 2004, following the success in German radio WDR2's competition – Europa XXL, where Winter Moods placed first amongst 10 bands from Europe, and was invited to perform at the Ring Fest held in Cologne, Germany.